 Break-Before-Make Transfer Switches

 These switches offer a minimal delay during the transfer from grid to utility power, typically less than two seconds.
 The power from your building to the grid is disconnected first, and then the generator is connected after a short delay.
 This ensures that no power can be transferred from your generator to the grid.
 If the equipment at your business can withstand a two-second loss of power during an outage, this type of switch may be a cost-effective, reliable option.

 Delayed Transition Switches

-When a building has large industrial motors or other inductive loads, fast transfers of power could create surges that damage sensitive equipment.
-A delayed transition switch prevents such damage by delaying for a few seconds in the center position when transferring between the grid and generator power, or from the generator to grid power.
+When a building has large industrial motors or other inductive loads, fast power transfers could create surges that damage sensitive equipment.
+A delayed transition switch prevents such damage by delaying for a few seconds in the center position when transferring between the grid and generator power or from the generator to grid power.

 Make-Before-Break Transfer Switches

 This transfer switch connects the generator to your building before disconnecting the grid power.
 Both power sources are connected only for a fraction of a second, so the danger of backfeeding and harming a utility worker is almost non-existent.
 This transfer switch is ideal for buildings that require constant, uninterrupted power, such as medical facilities that must power critical life-saving equipment or data centers that would suffer catastrophic data losses in the event of an outage.